Accelerating System-Level Debug Using Rule Learning and Subgroup Discovery Techniques

 The paper is organized as follows.
-In Section~\ref{S.pm}, we describe the basics of the PM flow.
+In Section~\ref{S.pm}, we describe the basics of the Power Management flow.
 In Section~\ref{S.events}, we define events, flows, and requirements from traces.
-In Section~\ref{S.features}, we describe how we generate features from trace logs and the dataset used for inferring root-causing hints.
-In Section~\ref{S.ml}, we will describe our ML approach.
+In Section~\ref{S.features}, we describe how we engineer features from trace logs and the dataset used for inferring root-causing hints.
+In Section~\ref{S.ml}, we describe our ML approach.
 Experimental results are presented in Section~\ref{S.results}.
-In Section~\ref{S.related}, we will explain how our work is different from related work on trace based root-causing.
+In Section~\ref{S.related}, we explain how our work is different from related work on trace based root-causing.
 We conclude by discussing future work in Section~\ref{S.future}.